 Here are several examples:

 - Public Libraries.
 Libraries aren’t just for books anymore.
-At many public libraries, you can also borrow audio books, music CDs, and DVDs of popular films and TV series.
-You can even read popular magazines instead of shelling out $5 a pop to buy them off the rack.
+At many public libraries, you can also borrow audiobooks, music CDs, and DVDs of popular films and TV series.
+You can even read popular magazines instead of shelling out $5 or more to buy them off the rack.
 Taking advantage of all these features can save you big bucks.
-For example, the average household with cable TV spends $103 a month on it, according to Leichtman Research.
-So if your library gives you enough entertainment choices to cancel your cable, you can save $1,236 per year.
+For example, the average household with cable or satellite TV spends nearly $110 per month on it, according to Leichtman Research.
+If your library gives you enough entertainment choices to cancel your cable, you can save close to $1,320 per year.

 - Car Sharing.
-Let’s say that you like to bike to work in good weather, but you prefer to drive on cold or rainy days.
-Instead of having a car that just sits in the driveway most of the time, you could join a car sharing program, such as Zipcar.
-Zipcar costs approximately $70 for its annual fee, plus approximately $8 for each hour you use the car.
-So if you made 10 three-hour trips per month, that would come to $2,950 a year.
-That’s less than half the $6,100 per year AAA says it costs the average driver to own a car.
+Let’s say you like to bike to work in good weather, but you prefer to drive on cold or rainy days.
+Instead of having a car that just sits in the driveway most of the time, you could join a car-sharing program, such as Turo or Zipcar.
+Zipcar costs approximately $70 per year, plus a driving rate starting at $11.25 for each hour you use the car.
+If you made 10 three-hour trips per month, that would come to $4,120 a year.
+That’s less than half the $8,588 per year AAA says it costs the average driver to own a car.

 - Bike Share Programs.
-If you use your car more often than your bike, you can keep the car and join a bike share program instead.
-This gives you access to a whole fleet of bikes you can check out as needed.
-For example, at Capital Bikeshare, in Washington, D.C., you can borrow a bike for a two-hour ride for a total of $11.50.
-Doing this twice a month comes to $276 a year, which is quite a bit less than the cost of most new bicycles.
+If you use your car more often than your bike, you can keep the car and join a bike-share program instead.
+It gives you access to a whole fleet of bikes you can check out as needed.
+For example, at Capital Bikeshare in Washington, D.C., you can borrow a bike for 24 hours for only $8.
+Doing this twice a month comes to $192 a year, which is quite a bit less than the cost of most new bicycles.
 Plus, you don’t need to store the bike, which is handy if you live in a small apartment.

 - Cohousing.
-Many houses have rooms that don’t get used every day.
+Many houses have rooms that aren’t used every day.
 For example, you might only need your laundry room once or twice a week, your formal dining room twice a month, and your guest bedroom even less frequently.
 In a cohousing community, people can share these seldom-used spaces with others.
-Each person or family has a small, private home, while a larger building or home has spaces that can be used by all residents.
+Each person or family has a small, private home, while a larger building or home has spaces all residents can use.

-- Specialty Shares.
+- Specialty Sharing.
 In many cities, there are special “libraries” where people can share all kinds of goods.
-Tool libraries make it easy to borrow home and garden tools you only need once in a while, such as an extension ladder.
-Toy libraries let kids choose from a much bigger variety of toys than they can keep in their rooms at home.
-And seed exchanges allow gardeners to give away extra seeds and seedlings they don’t need, while picking up ones they can use.
+For instance, tool-lending libraries make it easy to borrow home and garden tools you only need once in a while, such as an extension ladder.
+Toy-lending libraries let kids choose from a much bigger variety of toys than they can keep in their rooms at home.
+And seed exchanges allow gardeners to give away extra seeds and seedlings they don’t need while picking up ones they can use.

-Often when you reuse an item, you’re continuing to utilize it for the same purpose – for example, a cloth shopping bag makes yet another trip to the store; an old computer is upgraded; a sweater that’s too small is donated to the thrift shop so a smaller person can wear it.
+Often, when you reuse an item, you’re simply continuing to utilize it for the same purpose.
+For example, you take a cloth shopping bag on yet another trip to the store, upgrade an old computer, or donate a too-small sweater to a thrift shop so a smaller person can wear it.

-But sometimes, an item just can’t do its original job anymore.
-When that happens, there are two things you can do: either throw it out, or put it to a new use – an old Macintosh computer that can’t handle today’s software becomes an aquarium; a sweater with moth-eaten sleeves is cut down to make a vest.
+But sometimes, an item can’t do its original job anymore.
+When that happens, there are two things you can do: throw it out or put it to a new use.
+For instance, an old Macintosh computer that can’t handle today’s software might becomes an aquarium, or a sweater with moth-eaten sleeves might be cut down to make a vest.

 These are examples of creative reuse, also known as upcycling or repurposing.
-This can be one of the more complicated ways to reuse items – but for people who love to let their imaginations run free, it’s also the most fun.
+It can be one of the more complicated ways to reuse items, but for people who love to let their imaginations run free, it’s also the most fun.

 There are many ways to repurpose common items, such as:

 - Mesh Bags.
-The mesh bags that onions come in at the grocery store can be given a new life: String a shoelace through the top to make a storage bag for bath toys, which allows them to drip dry when bath time is over.
-You can also use them to corral small kitchen tools, such as cookie cutters, before putting them through the dishwasher.
-A twisted-up mesh bag, held together with a rubber band, makes a good scouring pad for pots and pans.
+To give the mesh bags that onions come in at the grocery store a new life, string a shoelace through the top to make a storage bag for bath toys, which allows them to drip dry when bath time is over.
+You can also use mesh bags to corral small kitchen tools, such as cookie cutters, before putting them through the dishwasher.
+A rolled-up mesh bag, held together with a few stitches, makes a good scouring pad for pots and pans.

 - Milk Jugs.
 An empty milk jug also has lots of uses.
 You can cut off the top to make a storage bucket with a built-in handle.
-Cutting off the bottom, at an angle, creates a dust pan or a large scoop for kitty litter.
+Cutting off the bottom at an angle creates a dust pan or a large scoop for pet food, kitty litter, or potting soil.
 Cutting off just the base makes a miniature greenhouse to protect your tender seedlings in the garden.
 You can also cut plastic from the sides of the jug to make stencils or toy pinwheels for kids.

 - Blue Jeans.
 A pair of blue jeans that’s worn out at the knees still has lots of good, usable fabric.
 The simplest way to reuse it is to cut off the legs and make shorts.
 But with a little more sewing skill, you can turn the denim into a sturdy apron, a tote bag, a purse, or a set of pot holders.

 - Shipping Pallets.
 Normally, shipping pallets are used once and discarded.
 They’re so bulky that it’s not worth the cost of shipping them back to be reused.
-This means that for creative carpenters, they make an almost unlimited supply of free wood.
+For creative carpenters, they make an almost unlimited supply of free wood.
 You can find instructions online for turning pallets into tables, chairs, wine racks, shelves, and just about everything else for the home.
 There’s even an entire website, 1001Pallets, devoted solely to projects made from pallets.

-This doesn’t mean you have to start saving all your trash from now on so you can reuse it.
-The point of creative reuse isn’t to avoid throwing stuff away – it’s to avoid buying new stuff by putting what you have to good use.
+That doesn’t mean you have to start saving all your trash from now on so you can reuse it.
+The point of creative reuse isn’t to avoid throwing stuff away; it’s to avoid buying new stuff by putting what you have to good use.

 The three R’s of the green lifestyle are “reduce, reuse, and recycle.”
 Of these three, recycling is the one that tends to get the most attention.
 These days, we all know how to separate our trash and how to look for the numbered logo on the bottom of a plastic bottle.
 And it’s easy to think that if we just toss our empty water bottles in the recycling bin rather than the trash, we’re doing our bit to help the planet.

-But the truth is, reusing items is much better than merely recycling.
-Yes, recycling a soda bottle or a newspaper is better than making a new one from scratch.
+But reusing items is much better than merely recycling.
+Yes, recycling a soda bottle or newspaper is better than making a new one from scratch.
 But turning old bottles into new bottles still takes energy and produces pollution.
 Plus, it only works if people remember to “close the cycle” by buying recycled products.

-However, when you reuse a bottle you already own, you’re stopping waste dead in its tracks.
-Any energy that went into making that bottle has already been used; using it again doesn’t take a single watt more.
-And when that one reusable bottle can take the place of more than 1,200 disposable bottles every year, then you’re saving more energy — and more money — every time you use it.
+However, when you reuse a bottle you already own, you’re stopping waste in its tracks.
+Any energy that went into making that bottle has already been used, and using it again doesn’t take a single watt more.
+When that one reusable bottle can take the place of more than 1,200 disposable bottles every year, then you’re saving more energy — and more money — every time you use it.